-There is one 1/8 NPT gas vent port with a breather installed.
+There is a 1/8 inch NPT gas vent port with a breather installed.
 Any air that leaks past the air seal, or gas which leaks past the gas side rod seal will flow out of this vent.
-The unit is supplied with breathers which vent to atmosphere.

-5 Drive Air System Operation
+5. Drive Air System Operation